LemonPower21/Shorty/README.md

-It seems like you're working on a Python script that converts text into a video with speech (using `gTTS` for text-to-speech) and adds subtitles, background music, and looping background video (via `ffmpeg`).
-The script processes a list of text segments from a file (`texts.txt`), creates video files with speech and subtitles, and adds a random background from a folder.

-Here's a **README** file that explains how to set up and use the script.

----

 # **Text-to-Video Generator**

 This Python script converts text from a file into a video with speech, subtitles, and a random background video.
 It uses **Google Text-to-Speech (gTTS)** to generate speech, **FFmpeg** for video and subtitle generation, and a random background video from a folder.